 Instead, place a candle and light it daily to energize the altar.
 Place a few fresh flowers – there’s no need for extravagant bunches.
 Keep it simple, regularly picking a small handful of wildflowers if possible, to maintain freshness on your altar.
 But be mindful of the bees too, and only take a few with each cutting.

-Also, place symbols of nature meaningful to you, possibly an oracle card drawn to give you guidance for the coming day, week, or month.
+Also, place symbols of nature that are meaningful to you, possibly an oracle card drawn to give you guidance for the coming day, week, or month.
 And write out your intention for the month, or the remainder of the year, and place it on your altar too.

 Engaging with the altar daily through lighting your candle and reaffirming your intentions will help to keep you in a mindful space about what you intend to create in your life over the coming months.